ckenst/githubforyou-workshop/references/README.md

 > Many of these projects have labels for first time submitters.
 Using these labels will get you better responses from the project’s members

 - [TestingConferences.org](http://testingconferences.org/) - A simple list of software testing conferences and workshops published collaboratively with the testing community.
+- [Tech Community Slacks](https://github.com/ladyleet/tech-community-slacks) - This is a list of tech community Slack teams, organized by region.
+If your group has a Slack team, you can add it here.
 - [Wordpress.com Desktop App](https://github.com/Automattic/wp-calypso)
 - Babel, Node / NPM, Rails